balena-io-experimental/balena-homeassistant/README.md

 ## Other integrations

-Because we're running containers on balenaOS, it's easy to add complementary services to your project by simply adding them to your docker-compose file.
+Because we're running containers on balenaOS, it's easy to [add complementary services](https://www.balena.io/blog/two-projects-one-device-turn-your-raspberry-pi-into-a-multitool/) to your project by simply adding them to your docker-compose file.
 Below are a few of our favorites that work well with Home Assistant.
-Note that you'll need to clone this repository and use the [balenaCLI](https://github.com/balena-io/balena-cli) to push your updated project to your fleet of devices.
+Note that to add these services, you'll need to clone and edit this repository then use the [balenaCLI](https://github.com/balena-io/balena-cli) to push your updated project to your fleet of devices.

 ### Frigate
-Frigate is a full featured NVR (Network Video Recorder) that integrates well with Home Assistant.
-To see an example of a balena Frigate project you can add to this project, check out [this repository](https://github.com/klutchell/balena-frigate).
+Frigate is a full featured NVR (Network Video Recorder) that integrates nicely with Home Assistant.
+Check out [this repository](https://github.com/klutchell/balena-frigate) for an example of Frigate running on balena.
+You could merge the services of that project's docker-compose (except MQTT because we already included it) with this project, as well as copy over the folders and files.

 ### AppDaemon/HADashboard
 [AppDaemon](https://appdaemon.readthedocs.io/en/latest/index.html) is an environment for creating Python automations for Home Assistant, but it also includes [HADashboard](https://appdaemon.readthedocs.io/en/latest/DASHBOARD_INSTALL.html) - a beautiful dashboard for Home Assistant that is intended to be displayed on a wall mounted monitor.
 (HADashboard does not require any Python programming!)
 To include this functionality, simply add the following to your docker-compose.
 You can access your dashboards on port 5050 (for instance http://192.168.1.120:5050 - but substitute the local IP address of your Home Assistant)